spring-iitd/Cellular-Security/docs/divyanka-docs/two-vm-setup.md

 ## 8. Test 5G Network

 1. **Internet Access**: Now, use proxy configuation again and add internet access to the UERANSIM VM:  [IITD Proxy](https://csc.iitd.ac.in/uploads/proxy_help.pdf).
 Test it out using `wget google.com` or `ping google.com`.
 2. **Run UERANSIM**: On the UERANSIM VM, start the gNB and UE simulations.
-Ensure they connect to the core network and the specified slices are being used.
+Ensure they connect to the core network.

    - Start gNB: `./nr-gnb -c ../config/open5gs-gnb.yaml`
    - Start UE: `./nr-ue -c ../config/open5gs-ue.yaml`